prostate examination

 Book Now

-Please note the cost for PSA testing is in addition to the standard consultation price starting from £89.
+Please note the cost for PSA testing is £92 plus the standard consultation price starting from £89.

 What will happen in my appointment?